Can Domestic Cats Have Autism?

 -

-Avoid eye contact or prefer solitude
+Avoiding eye contact or preferring solitude

 -

-Be highly sensitive to touch or sound
+Strong sensitivity to touch or sound

 -

-Show repetitive behaviors such as pacing, tail chasing, or staring at moving objects
+Repetitive behaviors such as pacing, tail chasing, or staring at moving objects

 -

-React strongly to changes in routine or environment
+Strong reactions to changes in routine or environment

 Possible Behavioral or Medical Causes